Baz Luhrmann: Early and personal life

-Luhrmann received the nickname "Baz" at school, given to him because of his hair style, the name coming from the puppet character Basil Brush.
+Luhrmann received the nickname "Baz" at school, given to him because of his hairstyle, the name coming from the puppet character Basil Brush.
 While still in high school, Luhrmann changed his name by deed poll to Bazmark, joining his nickname and birth name together.
-In 1980 Luhrmann graduated high school and in the same year was cast opposite Judy Davis in the Australian film Winter of Our Dreams.
-In 1982 using the money he had earned from film and television experience he funded his own theatre company, The Bond Theatre Company..
-The company performed at the Pavilion at Sydney's Bondi Beach.
-At the same time he conceived and appeared in a controversial television documentary, Kids of the Cross, where Luhrmann, embedded as a character, lived with a group of street kids.
-In 1983, he began an acting course at the National Institute of Dramatic Art.
+In 1980 Luhrmann graduated from high school, and in the same year was cast opposite Judy Davis in the Australian film Winter of Our Dreams.
+In 1982, using the money he had earned from film and television work, he funded his own theatre company, The Bond Theatre Company.
+The company performed at the pavilion at Sydney's Bondi Beach.
+At the same time, he conceived and appeared in a controversial television documentary, Kids of the Cross, where Luhrmann, embedded as a character, lived with a group of street kids.
+In 1983 he enrolled in an acting course at the National Institute of Dramatic Art.
 He graduated in 1985 alongside Sonia Todd, Catherine McClements and Justin Monjo.

-On 26 January 1997, he married Catherine Martin, a production designer; the couple have two children.
+On 26 January 1997 he married Catherine Martin, a production designer, costume designer and film producer; the couple have two children.
+When asked in interviews about his sexuality, Luhrmann has said that he sees all sexual possibilities.

 Luhrmann supports the Melbourne Demons in the Australian Football League.

 Career

 Film

 After theatrical successes, including the short play Strictly Ballroom which premiered at the Wharf Theatre, Luhrmann moved into film.
 He made his directorial debut with the 1992 film version of Strictly Ballroom.

 Luhrmann's modern film interpretation Romeo + Juliet (1996), based on the William Shakespeare play and starring Leonardo DiCaprio and Claire Danes, defeated Titanic at the BAFTAs for best direction, music and screenplay.
 The film was celebrated at the Berlin Film Festival, where it was recognised with the Golden Bear award for direction and Silver Bear for DiCaprio's performance.
 Luhrmann also produced both volumes of the soundtrack album, which went triple-platinum.

-Luhrmann's Oscar-winning musical Moulin Rouge!
-(2001), set in the Montmartre Quarter of Paris at the dawn of the 20th century, told the story of a young English poet/writer, Christian (Ewan McGregor) who falls in love with the star of the Moulin Rouge, cabaret actress and courtesan Satine (Nicole Kidman).
-The film was praised by its adherents, including musical directors Robert Wise and Stanley Donen, as having re-invented the modern musical, blending decades of popular music in remixes and mash-ups.
-The movie was named one of the AFI's top ten films of 2001 and in 2010 was chosen as the top film of the 2000s decade in a poll of 150,000 respondents in the United Kingdom.
-At the 59th Annual Golden Globes, Moulin Rouge! took home the awards for Best Motion Picture, Best Actress, and Best Original Score.
+Luhrmann's Academy Award-winning musical Moulin Rouge!
+(2001), set in the Montmartre quarter of Paris at the dawn of the 20th century, told the story of an English poet and writer, Christian (Ewan McGregor), who falls in love with the star of the Moulin Rouge, cabaret actress and courtesan, Satine (Nicole Kidman).
+The film was praised by its adherents, including the musical directors Robert Wise and Stanley Donen, as having re-invented the modern musical, blending decades of popular music in remixes and mash-ups.
+The film was named one of the AFI's top ten films of 2001 and in 2010 was chosen as the top film of the 2000s decade in a poll of 150,000 respondents in the United Kingdom.
+At the 59th Annual Golden Globes, Moulin Rouge! took home the awards for Best Motion Picture, Best Actress and Best Original Score.
 The film also gave birth to a successful soundtrack album, produced by Luhrmann, which sold more than seven million copies and went double-platinum, led by the Grammy-winning number one hit single "Lady Marmalade".